 In spite of the fact that at $\sim R_{200}$ the predicted by the EG model the apparent dark matter is similar to the observed dark matter, quantitatively we find that the profiles predicted by EG differ from the observed profiles by $> 5\sigma$.
 The best agreement we find is within the narrow range $0.55R_{200} \leqslant r \leqslant 0.75R_{200}$, where the EG model is only ruled out at the $2\sigma$ level.

-Having uncertainties of the baryon density profiles could not easing the level of the precision of the constraint of the EG model.
-To confirm this statement we add some error of the baryon profiles by treating $\sigma(r_i)^2$ in the formula \ref{chi_fla} as a sum of the squares of the errors of the weak lensing and baryon masses, i.e. $\sigma(r_i)^2 = \sigma_{weak}(r_i)^2 + \sigma_{bar}(r_i)^2$.
-Placing uncertainties on the baryon matter even half of the uncertainties of the weak lensing data (i.e. $\sigma_{bar}(r_i) = 0.5\sigma_{weak}(r_i)$) does not decrease the level of precision in the range $0.3R_{200} \leqslant r \leqslant R_{200}$ as it is still $\sim 5\sigma$.
+Having uncertainties of the baryon density profiles could not easing significantly the level of the precision of the constraint of the EG model.
+To confirm this statement we add some error of the baryon profiles by treating $\sigma(r_i)^2$ in the formula (\ref{chi_fla}) as a sum of the squares of the errors of the weak lensing ($\sigma_{weak}$) and baryon masses ($\sigma_{bar}$), i.e. $\sigma(r_i)^2 = \sigma_{weak}(r_i)^2 + \sigma_{bar}(r_i)^2$.
+Placing uncertainties on the baryon matter even half of the uncertainties of the weak lensing data [i.e. $\sigma_{bar}(r_i) = 0.5\sigma_{weak}(r_i)$] does not decrease significantly the level of constraining EG model in the range $0.3R_{200} \leqslant r \leqslant R_{200}$ as it is still $\sim 5\sigma$.
 However, with these baryon matter uncertainties the EG model is compatible with the observations at almost $1\sigma$ level in the "narrow" range.

 Given that the amplitude predicted by EG is reasonably well represented by the model, we focus our comparison on the profile shapes.
-Fig. \ref{mass_ratio_23} shows the mass ratio $\frac{M_{GR}}{M_{EG}}$ of the observed dark matter ($M_{GR}$) and the apparent dark matter ($M_{EG}$) which is predicted by the EG model.
-One can see that the observed dark matter is almost two times higher than the apparent dark matter in the area close to the cores ($0.1R_{200}$) of the galaxy clusters (around \%40 higher at $0.3R_{200}$) and it also can be seen that the mass profiles of the dark matter and the apparent dark matter are very different.
+Fig. \ref{mass_ratio_23} shows the mass ratio $\frac{M_{GR}}{M_{EG}}$ of the observed dark matter ($M_{GR}$) and the predicted by the EG model apparent dark matter ($M_{EG}$).
+One can see that the observed dark matter is almost two times higher than the apparent dark matter in the area close to the cores ($0.1R_{200}$) of the galaxy clusters (around 40\% higher at $0.3R_{200}$) and it can also be seen that the mass profiles of the dark matter and the apparent dark matter are very different.
 EG underestimates the dark matter mass in the regions closer to the core while overestimating the mass in the regions beyond approximately $0.9R_{200}$.
 At the current stage we must claim that the EG model is unable to describe the real observational data at Mpc scales.